Guide to essential oils

 Precautions

-• Do not use during the first three months of pregnancy or while breastfeeding, or on children under the age of 6.
+• Do not use on pregnant or breastfeeding women, or on children under 6 years of age.

-• Not recommended for asthmatics due to its high 1.8-cineole content (especially when inhaled or diffused).
+• Not recommended for people with asthma and/or epilepsy due to its high 1,8-cineole content (especially when inhaled or diffused).

 • Keep out of reach of children.